 Popular Skills for Speech-Language Pathologist (SLP)

-Speech-Language Pathologists seem to wield many skills on the job.
-Most notably, skills in Home Health/Home Care, Long Term Care, Geriatrics, and AAC are correlated to pay that is above average, with boosts between 10 percent and 18 percent.
-Skills that seem to negatively impact pay include Childhood Education, Autism, and Pediatrics.
-Most people experienced in Rehabilitation also know Geriatrics and Long Term Care.
-Most people skilled in Speech Pathology are similarly competent in Pediatrics.
+Speech-Language Pathologists report using a deep pool of skills on the job.
+Most notably, facility with Home Health/Home Care, Long Term Care, and Geriatrics are correlated to pay that is significantly above average, leading to increases of 37 percent, 11 percent, and 9 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Childhood Education, Autism, and Pediatrics.
+For most people, competency in Rehabilitation indicates knowledge of Geriatrics and Long Term Care.
+Skill sets containing Speech Pathology also tend to include Pediatrics.

 Pay by Experience Level for Speech-Language Pathologist (SLP)

 Pay by Experience for a Speech-Language Pathologist (SLP) has a positive trend.
 An entry-level Speech-Language Pathologist (SLP) with less than 5 years of experience can expect to earn an average total compensation of $63,000 based on 2,124 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Speech-Language Pathologist (SLP) with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $71,000 based on 987 salaries.
 An experienced Speech-Language Pathologist (SLP) which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $78,000 based on 826 salaries.
 A Speech-Language Pathologist (SLP) with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $83,000 based on 485 salaries.